McNutts Island, Nova Scotia

 The lighthouse is no longer in use, but the view from the top is still as good as ever.

 McNutts Island is a community in the Canadian province of Nova Scotia, located in the Shelburne municipal district of Shelburne County.

 History

 The island was named after Col. Alexander McNutt, who lived here in the late 1760s.

 During World War II, a battery of two 10 inch M1888 guns were built on the island.
 It was abandoned in 1945 after the war ended, but the guns remain in place until today.
 However, the island wasn't abandoned in 1945 because there were a few families who lived there during and after the war.

+As of 2010, the island had two full time residents living in a restored fishing house, and sheep would graze on the island.
+In the summer the would eat grass and in the winter they substituted grass with seaweed.